-Hong remerged at the Asian Games in November 2012 where she won gold on vault and repeated the result in 2014.
+Hong remerged at the Asian Championships in November 2012 where she won gold on vault and repeated the result at the Asian Games in 2014.
 At the World Championships she has medalled at every one of them and now has a collection of gold (2014), silver (2015) and bronze (2013).
 She’s a strong candidate for the vault podium which, if she could reach, would be particularly historic given the country’s age controversy scandal and the fact that she could repeat the win 8 years after originally claiming her first title.

 Phan Thi Ha Thanh (VIE)

 The day before her 16th birthday, Phan earned a direct berth into the London Olympics with her historic bronze for Vietnam on vault at the 2011 World Championship.
 She was third reserve for the Olympic Vault Final and was present at the 2013 and 2014 World Championships vault finals.
 Phan, who won silver on beam at the 2014 Asian Games, qualified for her second Olympics at the Test Event with a score of 52.700

 Jessica López, who has long lived and trained in the United States, attended her first Olympics in Beijing 2008 where she finished 43rd in the qualification round.
 Since then she has only improved and has collected several medals at different major international championships.